mramshaw/pubsub/README.md

 [First we entered Ctrl-C to kill the subscriber.
 Then we restarted the subscriber with the `--from-beginning` option so as to get all previously published messages.]

-And now our publisher operates as expected:
+And now our publisher (third console) operates as expected:

 ```
 $ bin/kafka-console-producer.sh --broker-list localhost:9092 --topic news